 I took a close look at each and every question from different IELTS Reading passages from the Cambridge IELTS Book series.
 I got used to the layouts and instructions of the questions so that I could easily recognise them in the real-exam situation and this activity really paid off in my next attempt when I scored 8.0 in Reading.

 6. Categorise all the questions according to difficulty level and the reading skills needed:

-Though it may vary from person to person, we need to categorise all the Reading questions types according to their difficulty level and the reading skills needed to find the answer quickly.
+Though it may vary from person to person, we need to categorise all the Reading question types according to their difficulty level and the reading skills needed to find the answer quickly.

-Remember you are unique, you are not like me; and so your use of different skills may be different from mine.
+Remember you are unique, you are not like me, and so your use of different skills may be different from mine.
 There’s no problem with that.
-However, you need to understand that most of the questions types mainly need two of the reading skills; skimming and scanning.
-Previewing, predicting, comprehending and concentrated reading helps candidates with excellence in Reading, or frankly speaking, excellent in English Language.
+However, you need to understand that most of the question types mainly need two of the reading skills; skimming and scanning.
+Previewing, predicting, comprehending, and concentrating on reading helps candidates with excellence in Reading, or frankly speaking, excellent in the English Language.

 I found out that skimming and scanning were doing the tricks for me in most cases.
 Here’s how I categorised the questions according to the reading skills:

-When I listed all the question types according to the reading skills, I could easily apply them to each type.
+When I listed all the question types according to my reading skills, I could easily apply them to each type.
 This made me more habituated and comfortable with the questions.